alex-papaioannou/TFA_Project/README.md

 ### Output of the program
 The output of your command is a JSON object (sent to standard out, StdOut) that contains a list of characterizations; one for each song.
 Each characterization object has the listed dimensions (keys) and a values for how well the song fits into that dimension.

+Dimensions

+kid_safe: no bad words

+0 is not kid safe

+1 is very kid safe

+love: is it a love song?

+0 is not a love song

+1 is a love song

+mood: Upbeat, has a positive message

+0 is a dark song

+1 is a very happy song

+length: how long is it

+0 is a short song

+1 is a very long song

+complexity: requires high level of vocabulary to understand

+0 is a very simple song: [i.e. this is a very simple song](https://www.youtube.com/watch?v=EdMTl9zHQ9Y)

+1 is a very complex song

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.